IGBB/PAST/README.md

 # Installation

+PAST is available on [Bioconductor](https://bioconductor.org/packages/release/bioc/html/PAST.html).

-To install PAST, run the following commands in R:
+To install PAST from GitHub, run the following commands in R:

 ```R
 install.packages("devtools")